arnold-c/reproducible-research/guideline.md

 ## How do I treat data throughout the analysis stage?

 While you are busy analyzing data, data must remain clear and traceable.
-Should you need to edit or clean data, you should save a new (separate) copy of the dataset (using file naming conventions, as detailed above in “How do I name files?”) in your `H:\\` drive each time you alter the data.
+Should you need to edit or clean data, you should save a new (separate) copy of the dataset (using file [naming conventions](#how-to-name-files)) in your `H:\\` drive each time you alter the data.

 As you progress throughout your analyses, it is also essential that you keep a clear record of how you have analyzed the data.
 This includes which statistical software you have used to analyze the data as well as the code which you used to perform the analyses.